mvolkmann/blog/src/lua.md

 What is the difference between these? my_var = 1 — Is this only global within the current source file?
 \_G.my_var = 1 — Does this make it accessible outside the current source file?

-When getting multiple return values from a function, you can use underscore to act as a placeholder for values you don’t want. ex. pairs function when you don’t want the key or ipairs function when you don’t want the index.

 Functions can call themselves recursively.